vipul2802/o365hq.com/content/blog/Create an Org Chart from Azure AD.md

 tags = ["azure ad"]
 +++

 Some enterprises use organizational charts to provide reference points for managerial authority.
-Such hierarchical diagrams are also called Org Charts or organograms that display people and positions and include contact information, icons and illustrations.
+Such hierarchical diagrams are also called Org Charts or organigrams that display people and positions and include contact information, icons and illustrations.
 Org charts can help new employees learn more about a company quickly by assisting them in putting names and faces to roles and responsibilities.

 With Org charts you can easily: